nasrulirfan/nasrul-portfolio/README.md

 - **High contrast ratios** for text and interactive elements
 - **Semantic HTML** structure

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For questions or support, please [open an issue](https://github.com/nasrulirfan/portfolio/issues) or contact me directly.

 ---

 **Built with ❤️ by Wan  Nasrul Irfan**